• Skip to primary navigation

 Keep the pirozhki warm to serve immediately, or cool rapidly to freeze for later.

 We hope this has whetted your appetite for some delicious Pirozhki buns with filling.
-As a traditional dish, there is no right or wrong way to enjoy it.
+As a traditional dish, there is no right or wrong way to enjoy the stuffed buns.
 Give them a try, and let us know in the comments below what your favorite filling for Pirozhki is!

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for more yummy recipes.